 - Apple cider vinegar added to a dog’s water can help to eliminate urinary problems.

 - Apple cider vinegar used in a 50/50 vinegar-water mixture can be applied to cats with pink eye to clear the infection.

 - Apple cider vinegar in a 50/50 vinegar-water water mixture can be wiped on a cat’s paws and applied to its neck to combat the urinary tract infections that cats seem to be prone to having.
 Adding vinegar to a cat’s water can treat the UTI, but cats can be finicky about the way their food and water taste and may avoid drinking the water.
 Applying the mixture to the paws makes them ingest it as they clean their paws.
 Do this twice a day for best results.

-• Apple cider vinegar can be used to treat horses who have urinary tract stones by adding 1/2 to one cup of vinegar to six gallons of water.
+• Apple cider vinegar can be used to treat horses who have urinary tract stones by adding 1/2 to 1 cup of vinegar to 6 gallons of water.

-• Treat hoof rot by soaking your horse’s hooves in apple cider vinegar two to three times a day.
+• Treat hoof rot by soaking your horse’s hooves in apple cider vinegar 2 to 3 times a day.

 • Treat your horse’s dry skin and dandruff by adding up to 1/2 cup of apple cider vinegar to your horse’s feed daily.